bulkn/SimplifiedTabGroup/README.md

 # SimplifiedTabGroup
-Simple tab manegement WebExtension for firefox.
+Simple tab manegement webextension for firefox.

 ## requirements
 Firefox 59+

-Requires to set extensions.webextensions.tabhide.enabled to true in about:config.
+Requires to set 'extensions.webextensions.tabhide.enabled' to true in 'about:config'.

 ## release